Pew Research: Latin America’s middle class grows, but in some regions more than others

 18. This was me thirty years ago (in my dreams!)

-19. Ever wonder how Cy Young award winning pitcher R. A. Dickey manages to throw knuckleballs?
+19. Ever wonder how Cy Young award-winning pitcher R. A. Dickey manages to throw knuckleballs?
 Apparently, so do physicists.
-How a Baseball Star’s Tricky Pitch Strikes Out Hitters—and Baffles Physicists
+How a Baseball Star's Tricky Pitch Strikes Out Hitters—and Baffles Physicists

 20. I loved these stat brain teasers.
 5 Statistics Problems That Will Change The Way You See The World

-Posted at 06:58 AM in Capitalism and Markets, Christian Life, Culture, Demography, Ecclesia, Economics, Generations & Trends, Politics, Public Policy, Saturday Links, Science, Social Media, South America, Sports and Entertainment, Technology (Digital, Telecom, & Web), Technology (Food & Water), Technology (Manufacturing & Construction)), Theology | Permalink | Comments (4) | TrackBack (0)
+Posted at 06:58 AM in Capitalism and Markets, Christian Life, Culture, Current Affairs, Demography, Ecclesia, Economics, Generations, Health and Medicine, Kansas City, Links - Saturday, Politics, Public Policy, Science, Social Media, South America, Sports and Entertainment, Technology (Digital, Telecom, & Internet), Technology (Food & Water), Technology (Manufacturing & Construction)), Theology, Trends: Economic, Trends: Social | Permalink | Comments (4)

-Tags: 3D-printing, Adam, Bobby Jindal, broadband, china, chris anderson, church, democrat, Desalination, dogs, economics, election, Flash Mob, fresh water, George Bullard, Google Ads, Google Fiber, gop, historical, Kansas City, knuckleball, Laffer Curve, manufacturing, Nanotechnology, Ocean Life, print media, Print Publications, R. A. Dickey, religion, republican, statistics, taxes, Text Messaging, texting, three square meals, Uruguay, yahoo, Zlatan Ibrahimovic
+Tags: 3D-printing, Adam, Bobby Jindal, broadband, China, Chris Anderson, church, democrat, desalination, dogs, economics, election, Flash Mob, fresh water, George Bullard, Google Ads, Google Fiber, gop, historical, Kansas City, knuckleball, Laffer Curve, manufacturing, Nanotechnology, Ocean Life, print media, Print Publications, R. A. Dickey, religion, republican, statistics, taxes, Text Messaging, texting, three square meals, Uruguay, yahoo, Zlatan Ibrahimovic

 Guardian: Latin America's income inequality falling, says World Bank